You can find over 1,000 other Christmas tree decorations / Christmas decorations / nativity figures in our shop!

 Glass decorations from Lauscha / Christmas tree decorations made of glass

 Glass Christmas tree decorations have been around since the middle of the 19th century.
-Century made mainly by home workers in Thuringia.
-According to legend, the idea of making colored glass balls for the Christmas tree came from a poor Lauscha glassblower who could not afford the expensive walnuts and apples in 1847.
-He is said to have blown up glass bottles into glass decorations for the Christmas tree.
+Century, mainly by home workers in Thuringia.
+According to legend, the idea of making colored glass balls for the Christmas tree came from a poor glassblower from Lauscha who could not afford the expensive walnuts and apples in 1847.
+He is said to have blown up glass bottles to make glass decorations for the Christmas tree.
 This story cannot be proven!
 The raw material had to be obtained from a glassworks and was certainly not free.
-A glassblower's order book has been preserved, in which an order for six dozen "Christmas balls" in various sizes was recorded for the first time in 1848.
-So they weren't made for your own tree.
+The order book of a glassblower has been preserved, in which an order for six dozen “Christmas balls” in various sizes is recorded for the first time in 1848.
+So they were not made for the tree itself.
 In the early days of production, glassblowers used a harmful alloy of tin and lead to mirror the glass surfaces.
-From 1870 onwards, the balls got their shine from silver nitrate, which is still used in mirror production today.
-The publishing houses from Sonneberg took over the distribution.
-The mass production of this new tree decoration was made possible by the construction of a gas works in Lauscha in 1867, because only a very hot gas flame made it possible to blow large and thin-walled balls.
-Previously, the Bunsen burners had been operated with rapeseed oil and paraffin.
-Family members then dipped the mirrored balls in paint and sometimes added mica particles.
-In 1870, Justus von Liebig managed to coat glass bodies with a silver solution and make them shine.
-Around 1880, the American Frank Winfield Woolworth imported the first Christmas tree baubles into the United States.
-As a result, production was greatly expanded.
+From 1870 onwards, the balls got their shine from silver nitrate, which is still used today in the production of mirrors.
+The publishing houses from Sonneberg took over distribution.
+The mass production of this new tree decoration was made possible by the construction of a gasworks in Lauscha in 1867, because only a very hot gas flame made it possible to blow large and thin-walled balls.
+Previously, the Bunsen burners were operated with rapeseed oil and paraffin.
+The mirrored balls were then dipped in paint by family members and some were also decorated with mica particles.
+In 1870, Justus von Liebig succeeded in coating glass bodies with a silver solution and making them shine.
+Around 1880, the American Frank Winfield Woolworth imported the first Christmas tree balls into the United States.
+As a result, production was expanded significantly.

 Total price including VAT

-Differential taxation according to Paragraph 25 A UStG, no VAT statement.
+Differential taxation according to Paragraph 25 A UStG, no VAT identification.

 Glass Christmas tree decorations have been around since the middle of the 19th century.
-Century made mainly by home workers in Thuringia.
-According to legend, the idea of making colored glass balls for the Christmas tree came from a poor Lauscha glassblower who could not afford the expensive walnuts and apples in 1847.
-He is said to have blown up glass bottles into glass decorations for the Christmas tree.
+Century, mainly by home workers in Thuringia.
+According to legend, the idea of making colored glass balls for the Christmas tree came from a poor glassblower from Lauscha who could not afford the expensive walnuts and apples in 1847.
+He is said to have blown up glass bottles to make glass decorations for the Christmas tree.
 This story cannot be proven!
 The raw material had to be obtained from a glassworks and was certainly not free.
-A glassblower's order book has been preserved, in which an order for six dozen "Christmas balls" in various sizes was recorded for the first time in 1848.
-So they weren't made for your own tree.
-In the early days of production, glassblowers used a harmful alloy of tin and le
+The order book of a glassblower has been preserved, in which an order for six dozen “Christmas balls” in various sizes is recorded for the first time in 1848.
+So they were not made for the tree itself.
+In the early days of production, glassblowers used a harmful alloy of t